Home

 RADIO INVESTIGATION SERVICE is:-

-In the past, the usual tactic has been to suggest to both Magistrates and Judges that the activities of those prosecuted could have repercussions for the radio communications of the emergency services.
-This is a particular tactic when dealing with UBRs when it is many years since all Police, Fire, and Ambulance services vacated the 88-108MHz broadcast band.
-Sadly, this is still suggested as a possible consequence of unlicenced broadcasting, when quite the reverse is the case, and it is vitally important to find a clear slot to get your signal out!
-This completely false claim of interference with emergency services still persists into 2003!
+In the past, the usual tactics have been to suggest to both Magistrates and Judges that the activities of those being prosecuted could have repercussions for the radio communications of the emergency services.
+This is a particular tactic when dealing with UBRs when it is many years since all Police, Fire, and Ambulance services vacated the 88-108MHz broadcast band and now are digitally encoded as well.
+Sadly, this is still suggested as a possible consequence of unlicensed broadcasting.

 Tampering With The Evidence